PolyAI-LDN/evi-paper/README.md

 The data include the ASR n-best list transcriptions and can be used to replicate the results in the paper.

-Raw audios are available [here](s3://poly-public-data/evi-paper/audios.zip), in case you want to experiment with different ASR systems.
+Raw audios are available to download [here](https://poly-public-data.s3.eu-west-2.amazonaws.com/evi-paper/audios.zip), in case you want to experiment with different ASR systems.

 ## Benchmarks